- Download Photos

 - Complying with the BA Marketing and Advertising Code

 - GABF Medals & Logo Artwork

-All photos must be credited ‘Photo © 2015 Jason E. Kaplan’
+All photos must be credited ‘Photo © Brewers Association’

 It’s your right to brag!
 Show off your beers’ “brewing excellence” by ordering additional GABF medals, award plaques, or glass-covered/open shadow boxes to display at your brewery/brewpub and other events.
 Order duplicates of the exact medal(s) you received at the Great American Beer Festival!
 These make great gifts for your favorite brewer or proudly display them in your brewery to show the locals how fantastic your beer truly is!
 Each additional medal is $38.75 plus shipping and handling.
 Please allow three to four weeks to receive your order.

 A great way to promote your GABF medal win is by issuing a press release to the media.
-For a sample press release that you can personalize for your brewery, use our GABF Winners PR Template (MS Word file).
-Additionally, we have a GABF Pro-Am PR Template available for winners in the Pro-Am category.
+Download a sample press release to personalize for your brewery:

 - In all cases, reference to an award must specify the type of award received (i.e., gold; silver; bronze ).
 Type of award must be referenced in a font size equal to the size used to reference the award.
 See # 7.